 A formulary is a list of generic and brand name drugs that are approved by the Food and Drug Administration (FDA) and are covered under your prescription drug plan.
-Check with your carrier to make sure your drug is listed on the formulary before you fill it.
+Check with your pharmacy benefit manager to make sure your drug is listed on the formulary before you fill it.
 If it isn't, you'll pay more.